 Most people think that Goa is the party hub, just drink dance and repeat.
-But there is more to Goa than party, beaches or the Dudhsagar trek.
+But there is more to Goa than party, beaches or the Dudhsagar waterfall and trek.
 The place is food with rich Goan culture, traditional food, local stories, history, and architecture.

 1- Chapora Fort

 This one of the most famous forts of Goa.
 The shooting of the famous movie of Amir Khan, Dil Chata hai was done here.
-This place became an icon to the youth of India.
+This place became an icon for the youth of India.
 If you go Goa, you definitely visit this fort.

 Location– Chapora fort road, North Goa